Chapter 1:

 Aisellia Rae: "Wow, I think I might actually feel bad for him if he doesn't get the heatstroke he probably deserves."

-Dan raised his head hearing the words that brought a smile to his face yet as he looked at Aisellia she had a devilish large grin, the thought of it bringing her a deep dark joy if he did suffer from a heat stroke.
+Dan raised his head, hearing the words that brought a smile to his face, yet as he looked at Aisellia, she had a devilish grin, the thought of it bringing her a deep, dark joy if he did suffer from a heat stroke.

-"The Sandora area is a southern region of high heat waves, it even has a massive desert that spans across the bottom border of the country.
-It's different from our northern people in Fio who have spring seasons for over half of the year.
+"The Sandora area is a middle and southern region of the continent.
+Known for its high heat waves, it even has a massive desert that spans across the southern border of the country.
+It's different from our northern territory in Fio, which has spring seasons for over half of the year.
 So you just might actually die from a heat stroke."

 Aisellia had explained to the group the natural climate of their destination.
 Dan frowned and lowered his head again as the rest of them awkwardly laughed, caught off guard by her grin.
 All of them realized that she held a deep dislike for Dan.